typelevel/claimant/README.md

 failed.

-This library provides a `Claim(...)` macro which wraps any `Boolean` expression and converts it into a labelled `Prop` value.
+This library provides a `Claim(...)` macro which wraps any `Boolean` expression and converts it into a labeled `Prop` value.
 If the property fails, ScalaCheck will show you this label.

 ### Quick Start